alex-free/alex-free.github.io/readme.md

 * [iOS Repo](ios-repo) - Software and tweaks for jailbroken iOS devices.

 * [IPA2DEB](ipa2deb) - Convert iOS `.ipa` app files to the `.deb` format.
 Bulk, recursive conversion is supported.

-* [iPhone 6S Plus Shenanigans](iphone-6s-plus-palera1n-shenanigans) - A guide on how to use Palera1n to jailbreak an iPhone 6S Plus.

 -----------------------------------------